 1. Oatcakes with toppings

 Oatcakes are a great base for a cholesterol-friendly snack because oats are one of the best foods for actively lowering cholesterol.
-If you top them with avocado, houmous or almond butter, you will be increasing the cholesterol-lowering benefits even more.
+If you top them with avocado, houmous or almond butter, you can increase the cholesterol-lowering benefits even more.

 I find the plain oatcakes a bit boring, but have discovered the ‘Rude Health’ varieties, which taste so much better, and are much more substantial too.
 They do a few different flavours, so you can mix it up a bit.